 - Forsyth County has an estimated 387,000 residents (U.S. Census Bureau, 2023 ACS) — Winston-Salem is the county seat and dominant population center.

-- NC eCourts covers Forsyth County for post-go-live filings; records from 2020 or earlier may require contact with the Forsyth County Clerk of Superior Court.
+- NC eCourts covers Forsyth County for post-go-live filings.
+Records from 2020 or earlier may require contact with the Forsyth County Clerk of Superior Court.

-- Legacy industrial employment and high homeownership rates produce above-average address stability — Forsyth addresses in aggregator databases tend to be more current than in Triangle or Charlotte metro counties.
+- Legacy industrial employment and high homeownership produce above-average address stability — Forsyth addresses in aggregator databases tend to be more current than in Triangle or Charlotte metro counties.

 Forsyth County quick facts